Correlation between the curvature and some properties of the neutron star: Framework

 At the surface $m\rightarrow M$ due to $r \rightarrow R$.
-The Ricci tensor and Ricci scalar vanish outside the star because they depend on the ${\cal{E}}_{NS}(r)$, $P_{NS}(r)$, which are zero outside the star.
-But, there is a non-vanishing component of the Riemann tensor which does not vanish; $\tensor{{\cal R}}{^1_{010}}=-\frac{2M}{R^3}=- \xi$, even in the outside of the star \cite{Kazim_2014, Xiao_2015}.
-So the Riemann tensor is the more relevant quantity to measure the curvature of the stars than others.
-Kretschmann scalar is the square root of the full contraction of the Riemann tensor.
-The vacuum value for both $\cal{K}$ and $\cal{W}$ is $\frac{4\sqrt{3}M}{R^3}$ , one can easily see from Eqs. (\ref{KS}) and (\ref{WT}).
-Therefore, one can take $\cal K$ and $\cal W$ as two reasonable measures for the curvature within the star.
-The SC is defined as the ratio of curvature at the surface of the NS ${\cal{K}}(R)$ to the curvature of the Sun ${\cal{K}}_\odot$, SC $={\cal{K}}(R)/{\cal{K}}_\odot$ .
-This ratio ${\cal{K}}(R)/{\cal{K}}_\odot\approx10^{14}$ i.e the NS curvature is $10^{14}$ times more than the Sun.
-Hence, we calculate the correlations between SC and some bulk properties such as $M$, $R$ and $C$ in the following section.
+The Ricci tensor and Ricci scalar vanish outside the star because they depend on the ${\cal{E}}(r)$, $P(r)$, which are zero outside the star.
+However, there exists a non-zero component of the Riemann tensor; $\tensor{{\cal R}}{^1_{010}}=-\frac{2M}{R^3}=- \xi$, even external to the star \cite{Kazim_2014, Xiao_2015}.
+Consequently, the Riemann tensor is a more pertinent quantity for assessing the curvature of the stars.
+The Kretschmann scalar is defined as the square root of the full contraction of the Riemann tensor.
+The vacuum value for both $\cal{K}$ and $\cal{W}$ is $\frac{4\sqrt{3}M}{R^3}$, which is evident from Eqs. (\ref{KS}) and (\ref{WT}).
+Therefore, $\cal K$ and $\cal W$ can be considered reasonable measures for quantifying the curvature within the star.
+The SC is defined as the ratio of curvature at the surface of the NS ${\cal{K}}(R)$ to that of the Sun ${\cal{K}}_\odot$, denoted as SC $={\cal{K}}(R)/{\cal{K}}_\odot$.
+This ratio ${\cal{K}}(R)/{\cal{K}}_\odot\approx10^{14}$; in essence, the NS curvature is $10^{14}$ times greater than that of the Sun (refer to Fig. \ref{fig_curv}).